learnreact/setstate/README.md

 ### Optional callback
 `setState` is asynchronous.

-You can use the optional callback to.
-It'll fire after state is updated.
+You can use the optional callback to fire code after state is updated.

 ```js
 this.setState(